samjoshuacs/samjoshuacs/README.md

 # 💫 About Me:
 Hey there!
-I'm Sam – your friendly neighborhood Web Developer, SEO Specialist, and Video Editor!
+I'm Sam – a Web Developer, SEO Specialist, and Video Editor!
 🎥 I turn ideas into pixels, code into magic, and videos into masterpieces.
 🚀 On a mission to make the web a more exciting place, one line of code at a time.